2026 United States House of Representatives elections in North Carolina: District 11

 The 11th district includes all of Avery, Buncombe, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Swain, Transylvania, and Yancey counties, as well as portions of Polk County.
 The incumbent is Republican Chuck Edwards, who was re-elected with 56.8% of the vote in 2024.

+On August 5, 2026, after being recommended for censure by the House Ethics Committee, Edwards ended his re-election bid.
+The North Carolina Republican Party formed a committee which chose state representative Jennifer Balkcom as a replacement nominee.